Chevrolet Avalanche

-The Chevrolet Avalanche is a four-door, five or six-passenger pickup truck sharing GM's long-wheelbase chassis used on the Chevrolet Suburban and Cadillac Escalade EXT.
-Breaking with a long-standing tradition, the Avalanche was unavailable as a GMC, but only as a Chevrolet.
-Production of the Avalanche started in July 2001 and ended April 2013, producing two generations in its lifespan.
+The Chevrolet Avalanche is a four-door, five- or six-passenger pickup truck that was manufactured by General Motors and marketed by its Chevrolet division.
+The Avalanche was a hybrid between the Chevrolet Suburban SUV and the Chevrolet Silverado pickup truck, sharing the chassis with the Suburban.
+Unlike a typical pickup truck where the bed is mounted separately from the cab on the frame, the bed of the Avalanche was integrated with the cab body.

+It prominently featured a "midgate" behind the second row of seats that could be folded inward and down, with the seats, to create a longer bed area.
+The Avalanche was manufactured across two generations starting in 2001 and ending in 2013.

+Breaking with a long-standing tradition, the Avalanche was available solely as a Chevrolet model without a GMC variant.
+Instead, Cadillac marketed a re-badged Avalanche.
+The midgate design would be adapted for use on the GMC Envoy XUV and Hummer H2 SUT.

 First generation (2001–2006)

 The Avalanche was launched in September 2001 as a 2002 model on the GMT800 platform.
 First year Avalanches featured light gray plastic body cladding, intended to provide visual distinction from the Suburban/Yukon XL.
-Avalanche also gave the public an advance look at the next generation of front fascia designs for the entire GM line.
+The Avalanche also gave the public an advance look at the next generation of front fascia designs for the entire GM line.
 A full-length chrome strip splits each lamp assembly and the grille, with a gold Chevrolet "bow tie" in the center.
-The hood and fenders featured aggressive folds, in contrast to the soft box of the other GMT800 models.
+The hood and fenders featured aggressive folds, in contrast to the softer designs seen on other models built on the GMT800 platform.

-2003 models featured a darker cladding, but GM's new president, Rick Wagoner, demanded the removal of this "unpopular" trim (as did certain elements of the public).
-From mid-year, Avalanche could be ordered without the cladding.
-The uncladded model, known as the Without Body Hardware (or better by its initialism "WBH"), and alternatively called "slicksides" by GM marketers, resembles the '03-'05 Silverado in the front.

 Avalanche was nominated for the North American SUV of the Year award and was Motor Trend magazine's Truck of the Year for 2002.